Rationale for the Extrapolation Procedure in Selected Configuration Interaction: Concluding Remarks

 \section{Concluding Remarks}

 In this Communication, we have proposed a theoretical rationale for the linear extrapolation procedure of the variational zeroth-order energy, $\Evar$, as a function of the second-order perturbative correction, $\Ept$, commonly employed in SCI methods.
 Our derivation is based on connecting the SCI variational wave function to the properties of the underlying electronic energy landscape.
-The accuracy of the extrapolation of $\Evar$ as $\Ept$ approaches $0$ is critical for the accurate determination of the final FCI estimate.
+The accuracy of the extrapolation of $\Evar$ for $\Ept \to 0$ is critical for accurately estimating the final FCI value.

 Our investigations led us to the discovery of a novel non-linear extrapolation formula that more effectively captures the behaviour of $\Evar$ for larger $\Ept$ values, thereby enhancing the robustness of extrapolations toward the FCI limit.
 Based on a two-state model, we derived the analytic form of this non-linear extrapolation formula and examined its mathematical properties.
 Specifically, we illustrated that the rate at which the linear regime is attained is primarily determined by the energetic gap and the coupling between the internal and external spaces.
-As a concrete example, we studied the ground-state correlation energy of benzene, which illustrates the versatility and reliability of this new extrapolation procedure.
+As a concrete example, we studied the ground-state correlation energy of benzene {and water}, which illustrates the versatility and reliability of this new extrapolation procedure.

-We anticipate that this study will facilitate SCI calculations on larger Hilbert spaces, while providing confidence in the validity of extrapolation procedures.
-Furthermore, we expect that our two-state model and our framing of the SCI approach within the electronic energy landscape framework will allow other intriguing mathematical aspects of these methods to be explored in the future.
+{We anticipate that our findings will provide a useful contribution to the computational toolbox for performing SCI calculations.
+In particular, introducing a mathematically motivated non-linear extrapolation alongside linear and quadratic approaches provides an alternative route to gain confidence in the validity of extrapolation procedures.
+While our numerical results indicate that the non-linear extrapolation performs similarly to a quadratic fit, the non-linear approach has the advantage that it cannot create a maximum in $\Evar$ vs $\Ept$, preventing catastrophically unphysical extrapolations.} Furthermore, we expect that our two-state model and our framing of the SCI approach within the electronic energy landscape framework will allow other intriguing mathematical aspects of these methods to be explored in the future.